“THAT’S the line? Are you kidding me?!?”

 As you’ve already seen from the first two stories in this article, one of the most powerful applications of labeling is addressing potentially contentious issues stirring around in your customer’s head.
 If you know that nine times out of ten your customer will raise an issue, especially if the issue is likely to manifest as an unspoken objection, you’d be well served to preempt it with a well-articulated label.

-Chances are you’d feel less apprehensive about considering the higher priced items as you browsed.
+Chances are you’d feel less apprehensive about considering the higher-priced items as you browsed.
+In fact, this objection-handling technique is known as inoculation which you can learn more about in the short video below:

 Like most objections, often times when customers vocalize issues during a negotiation, they state the surface level problem without revealing the root cause or underlying intent (which is the real issue you need to address).